bigjosh/gomspace-a3200-missing-manual/README.md

 The chip on the A3200 is very obsolite and gomspace development kit is poorly documented.

-I think it would almost certainly be better/faster/easier/more robust/lower power to use a standard chip and roll your own solution.
+I think it would almost certainly be significantly better/faster/easier/more robust/lower power/cheaper to use a standard chip and roll your own solution.

 # first steps